Harshavardhan1231/Hotel-room-booking/README.md

 Database used here is MYSQL.
 MYSQL command line or mysql workbench can be used.
-Bootstrap V5 is used as framework
+Bootstrap V5 is used as front end framework